NessXToJason/NessXToJason.github.io/README.md

 # Jason Truskowski
 ## Education
-- Grand Valley State University student (third year)
+- Grand Valley State University third-year student
-- Degree Program: Combined B.S. in Computer Science / M.S. in Computer Science
+- Degree Program: Combined B.S. in Computer Science / M.S. in Computer Science (expected graduation: Spring 2023)

 ## Interests
 * Game design - I love analyzing the design of video games, and I would like to try game development as a hobby if I have the time.